 The Proponent held an initial press conference in Vancouver in August 2012 to increase public awareness about the Project, and has maintained an active website to disseminate information about the Project (http://kitimatclean.ca/) since 2014.
 In an effort to understand broader public opinion on the topic of refineries and pipelines in BC, the Proponent has commissioned two polls (September 2012 and February 2013).
-The Proponent has sought to understand broader public opinion on the topic of refineries and pipelines in British Columbia, and has commissioned two polls (September 2012 and February 2013).
 The following comment on the polls is taken from the kitimatclean.ca website: